vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Raycasting/Incorrect Parameters.md

     ...
 ```
 This is **incorrect**.
 The 4th parameter for this overload is `maxDistance`, not a mask.
-Seeing as LayerMask is implicitly convertable to int, and int is to float, this mistake will not create a compiler error.
+As LayerMask is implicitly convertable to int, and int is to float, this mistake will not create a compiler error.

 ### Resolution
 Ensure that the correct parameters are used.